Jupter1/MMM-Slack2/README.md

 4. Your app will automatically appear with the Basic Information page.
 Scroll down a bit and hit `Generate Token and Scopes`.
 5. Choose a token name, i. e. `magicmirror` and select the `authorizations:read` scope for this token.
 Click `Generate`, then `Done`.
 6. Scroll back up and got to the `OAuth & Permissions` page.
 7. Scroll down a bit and add some `Bot token scopes`.
-The needed scope depends on your channel.
-If you want, you can add all the scopes listed below:
+The needed scopes depends on your channel.
+If you do not want to think about it, you can just add all the following scopes:
     1.  `channels:history` to display messages from a public channel.
     2.  `groups:history` to display messages from a private channel.
     3.  `users:read` to display the sender's names correctly.
 If you chose to set `showUserName` to `false` this scope is not necessary.